- Diabetic Testing

-Kidneys are remarkable organs the filter the blood and separate waste products from circulation.
+Kidneys are remarkable organs that filter the blood and separate waste products from circulation.
 The short story with diabetes, both in type 1 diabetes and type 2 diabetes, is that the disease taxes the filtration system.
 But the mechanism by which this happens is a little bit more complicated.

 Factors that can influence the risk of a person developing renal failure include genetics, ethnicity, blood pressure, and blood sugar management.
-People who are African American, American Indian, Hispanic or Latino, have an increased risk of developing CKD or ESRD as compared to Caucasians.
+People who are African American, American Indian, Hispanic or Latino have an increased risk of developing CKD or ESRD as compared to Caucasians.
 In addition, tight blood glucose control decreases risk as well as controlling blood pressure.

 If CKD is detected early in the microalbuminuria stage, treatments are available that can slow progression of kidney damage.
-Tight blood pressure control, lowering cholesterol levels, maintaining tight blood glucose control, and eating a low protein diet are all possible treatments that can decrease the burden on the kidneys and delay disease progression.
+Tight blood pressure control, lowering cholesterol levels, maintaining tight blood glucose control, and eating a low-protein diet are all possible treatments that can decrease the burden on the kidneys and delay disease progression.
 In addition, certain medications called angiotensin-converting enzyme inhibitors (ACEIs) and angiotensin receptor blockers (ARBs) have been shown to decrease kidney damage.